hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 export default ExampleObserver;
 ```

 Now, we need to implement the subject class.
-This class will manage observers list.
+This class will manage the observers' list.

 ```typescript
 class Subject {